yochaigal/cairn/wip/2e/bestiary.md

 9 HP, 2 Armor, 13 STR, 6 DEX, 12 WIL, bite (d8)

 - Malicious shape shifters that take on the form of inanimate objects commonly found in dungeons.
-- Remain motionless (typically in the form of a chest or door), surprising anyone that comes near.
+- Remain motionless while in disguise, surprising anyone that comes near.
 - The mimic's saliva is extremely sticky and difficult to remove.
 Alchemists will pay up to 150gp for even the smallest vial.

 ## Mind Lasher